USDA-ARS-GBRU/ml-training-site/_tutorials/metagenomics.md

 # Data sets in this tutorial

 Many of the initial processing steps in metagenomics are quite computationally intensive.
-For this reason we will use two data sets in this tutorial: An initial dataset of a mock viral community containing a mixture of single and double stranded DNA viruses, and a second mock bacterial data set for the exploration of data in Anvi'o.
+For this reason we will use two data sets in this tutorial: In part 1 we will use dataset of a mock viral community containing a mixture of single and double stranded DNA viruses.

 Viruses in Data Set 1 | Type
 ---------------------|-----